HPE-Haven-OnDemand/havenondemand-android/README.md

 ```

 **Function GetJobStatus**

+Sends a request to Haven OnDemand to retrieve status of a job identified by a job ID.
+If the job is completed, the response will be the result of that job.
+Otherwise, the response will contain the current status of the job.
 ```
 void GetJobStatus(String jobID)
 ```

-*Description:*

-* Sends a request to Haven OnDemand to retrieve status of a job identified by a job ID.
-If the job is completed, the response will be the result of that job.
-Otherwise, the response will contain the current status of the job.

 *Parameter:*